 Here's an example of a sentence the ACT might give you:

-In this sentence, many students will mistakenly think the subject is the word “binders.”
-However, if we look closely, the word “binders” has cropped up in a phrase that starts with “of”—and “of” is a preposition.
+In this sentence, many students will mistakenly think the subject is the word “staplers.”
+However, if we look closely, the word “staplers” has cropped up in a phrase that starts with “of”—and “of” is a preposition.

-So here’s a trick that works for my students.
-Just cross out the phrase starting with the preposition, like so:
+So here’s a hack that works for my students.
+Simply cross out the phrase starting with the preposition, e.g.:

 Now, it’s easy to see that the subject is the only noun left: “One”!
-(By definition, singular.)
+(Which is singular, of course.)

 Thus, the correct sentence looks like this:

-So you have to use a little more logic and identify the subject with your brain, not just your ears.
+So you have to lean a little more on your knowledge of the abstract rules—and identify the subject with your brain, not just your ears.

 So before we get into why this is wrong, let’s first revisit what a “clause” is to begin with.
-It’s just a grouping of words that contains both a subject and a verb.
+It’s just a set of words that contains both a subject and a verb.

-While Alfie eats burritos.
+If Grace drinks horchata.
 Nope!
-As your ears/eyes are probably intuitively telling you that this clause could NOT be its own sentence.
+Your ears/eyes are probably giving you the gut feeling that this clause could NOT be its own sentence.

 There are several acceptable ways to combine two complete clauses, as well as several acceptable ways to combine an independent/complete clause with a dependent/incomplete clause.
 However, here’s what can NEVER happen, and what the ACT loves to try to trick you with:

-You CANNOT join a complete clause with another complete clause with only a comma!
-That mistake, known as a “comma splice,” gets you thrown immediately into Grammar Jail.
+You CANNOT join a complete clause with another complete clause using only a comma!
+If you make that mistake, known as a “run-on sentence” or “comma splice,” you’ll have to walk the Grammar plank, matey.

-No. No!
-Noooooo.
+^^^ Oops.
 You’ve just created a run-on sentence.
-Please don’t commit this grammar crime!
+Please don’t commit this grammar sin!

 So, how do you go about fixing this one?
 There are several ways, luckily, and the ACT isn’t picky.